Txture/chronos/org.chronos.chronograph/readme.md

 ChronoGraph is a [TinkerPop](http://tinkerpop.apache.org/) Graph Database with support for content versioning.

+For a conceptual overview, please see our [article in Software and Systems Modeling](https://link.springer.com/content/pdf/10.1007/s10270-019-00725-0.pdf).
+If you want to dig right into the code and start using ChronoGraph, read on.

 # Getting Started

 First of all, you need to include ChronoGraph in your JDK project.
 You can use your favourite dependency